wagiminator/CH32V003-FM-Transmitter/README.md

 ![FM_Transmitter_pic6.jpg](https://raw.githubusercontent.com/wagiminator/CH32V003-FM-Transmitter/main/documentation/FM_Transmitter_pic6.jpg)

 # Compiling and Uploading Firmware
-## Programming and Debugging Devices
+## Programming and Debugging Device
 To program the CH32V003 microcontroller, you will need a special programming device which utilizes the proprietary single-wire serial debug interface (SDI).
 The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable device for this purpose and can be purchased commercially for around $4.
 This debugging tool is not only compatible with the CH32V003 but also with other WCH RISC-V and ARM-based microcontrollers.

 ![CH32V003_wch-linke.jpg](https://raw.githubusercontent.com/wagiminator/Development-Boards/main/CH32V003F4P6_DevBoard/documentation/CH32V003_wch-linke.jpg)